Workplace stress is the fifth leading cause of death in the U.S. (that's right — FIFTH). Through Friday, January 29th, I'm running TWO bootcamps:

 The result: a life of purpose defined by you — and no one else.

-Learn about how you can introduce the Dignity At Work Act — the strongest, most pro-employee bill we've seen — in your state to make work safer and to make employees whole after abuse at work.
+Learn about how you can introduce the Workplace Psychological Safety Act — the strongest bill out there — in your state to make work safer and to make employees whole after abuse at work.

 Enhance your understanding of